w3c/wg-effectiveness/process.md

 * **Possibly, Publication as an Edited Recommendation:** a W3C Recommendation receives edits, and must progress these edits through the process.

 Members of the group should review documents throughout the process; although reviewing and suggesting changes as-early-as-possible is advised.

+### Editors Drafts
+Editors Drafts are documents which individuals or groups work on as proposals to become Working Groups Drafts.
+Editors Drafts are an important part of many groups work; but they have no standing until they are upgraded to Working Drafts.

 ### Working Draft
 When a Working Group has agreed to begin work on a new standard or W3C Note they create a Working Draft.
 A Working Draft can be a new document or a Working Group can adopt an [Editors Draft](#); both of these transition to become a "First Public Working Draft".
 This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](#).